 Once dry, I filled the imperfections with HB42 wood filler, then sanded again.
 This gave me the perfect base on which to work!!

-The paint choice for my topcoats was an easy one.
-I went with Wethertex MS11, which is a multi-surface renovation paint.
+The paint choice for my topcoats on this particular wooden gate was Wethertex MS11, which is a multi-surface renovation paint.
 Fully water-based, great opacity, easy to use and looks fantastic!!
-I love MS11 for any project like this, simply because the finish is so much better than comparable products.
+I like MS11 for any project like this, simply because the finish is so much better than some of the comparable products.
 There are no visible brush marks and you’re left with a contemporary matt finish with a fantastic depth of colour.
 Available online.

 Painting a Timber Gate